 This may be the same plant reported by Albert Wilson as D. glaucophyllum (syn.
 D. glauca), another Mexican Dasylirion in cultivation, in the old Sequoia Gardens.
 He estimated it to be about 25 years old in 1930 or so with a five-foot trunk, about its maximum height.
 (Albert Wilson, Distintive Trees, Shrubs, and Vines in the Gardens of the San Francisco Peninsula, 1938).
 D. glaucophyllum also has blue-green leaves, perhaps slighly narrower than D. wheeleri.
 The trunk can be erect or procumbent, the leaves .9–3 cm. wide.
 In ours, the leaves at their widest are about 15 mm.

 Name derivation: Dasylirion – from the Greek dasys (thick) and lirion (lily), referring to the thick stems and lily-like flowers; wheeleri – named for George Montague Wheeler, 19th century surveyor and director of U.S. Army surveys of the Western U.S.; glaucophyllum – blue or greyish/bluish leaves; having bloom on the leaves (etymologies courtesy of Botanary).

-Related material: See different versions of the Inner Quad Tree Map at Tree Maps and Tree Walks.
+Related material: See different versions of the Inner Quad Tree Map.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added notes on the possible history of the Inner Quad specimen.